Vocational Assessment and Guidance from Healthywork Ltd

 Options:

-1. A Transferable Skills Analysis (TSA – telephoned based discussion) with or without a job search, to assess the individual’s existing work skills (no further training) followed by the assessor performing specific job searching (labour market analysis) in specific geographical areas using technology and data sources as required.
+1. Transferable Skills Analysis (TSA – telephoned discussion), with or without a job search, to assess the individual’s existing work skills (no further training) followed by the assessor performing specific job searching (labour market analysis) in specific geographical areas using technology and data sources as required.
 This assessment can be conducted by a Vocational Rehabilitation Professional or an Occupational Psychologist.

 2. A Standard Career Assessment (2-3 hour appointment face to face) which includes the information collected in a Transferable Skills Analysis above but also objective assessment and discussion regarding work skills, natural talents (aptitudes), interests and hobbies, motivational factors, practical realities of working, hopes and fears in relation to a return to work and the specific geographical job searching.
 Goals and recommendations for future action are also included.
 This assessment can be conducted by a Vocational Rehabilitation Professional or an Occupational Psychologist.